Why Should You Look at the Biggest Stock Losers?

 Looking at a stock’s chart over time can be a great way to determine the reason behind a stock becoming a loser.

 Stock charts help you monitor how a stock in question is being traded.
-When you look at a stock’s chart, you can identify a stock’s patterns over time.
+When you look at a stock’s chart, you can identify a stock’s patterns (such as The Dead Cat Bounce) over time.

 For instance, if a stock has been on a steady decline and doesn’t have any positive catalysts, it might become even more of a loser if time goes on.